stepangordeev/stepangordeev.github.io/_pages/about.md

 ---

-I am a Ph.D. candidate in Economics at the University of Rochester.
+I am a Postdoctoral Research Associate at the University of Connecticut.

 I am interested in macroeconomics, economic development, and growth.

-I will be joining the University of Connecticut as a Postdoctoral Researcher in August 2022.
+I completed my Ph.D. in Economics at the University of Rochester in 2022.